zhenhuascut/Cascade2vec/README.md

-# Cascade2vec
+# Cascade Preidction
 This is the link for codes and data used in the paper <Cascade2vec: Learning Dynamic Cascade Representation by Recurrent Graph Neural Networks.>.
 The paper is still under review.
 The codes will be fully released as soon as possible after the paper is published.
+The paper targets on cascade prediction, one of the fundemental problems in information diffusion.

 # Cascade Example
 What is a cascade?